Food Safety: Fridge Storage & Maintenance

 The smell of a messy fridge can permeate your food products, particularly bakery items, so keeping your fridge spotless is necessary, regardless of the size of your kitchen.

 If you’ve spilt an item, such as milk, you should clean the affected area immediately.
-Additionally, establish a routine cleaning plan to thoroughly clean all your kitchen appliances.
+Additionally, establish a routine cleaning plan to clean all your kitchen appliances thoroughly.
 We recommend deep cleaning your fridge once a week or every other week.

 What is the 4-Hour Rule in Food?

 There are expectations for this rule.
 Foods that are prone to bacterial growth, such as rice, shouldn’t sit out for long.
-This also applies if you’re leaving food out on a particularly warm day- you should shorten the rule to two hours.
+This also applies if you’re leaving food out on a particularly warm day- you should shorten the rule.

 How Long Can Meat Stay in the Refrigerator After Thawing?